Azure/Azure-Sentinel/Playbooks/Block-OnPremADUser/Readme.md

-Create a test user in Active Direcroty then perform the steps in the on-prem machine to install the Hybrid Worker feature
+Create a test user in Active Directory then perform the steps in the on-prem machine to install the Hybrid Worker feature

 Deploy the below script from this URL: PowerShell Gallery | New-OnPremiseHybridWorker 1.7 .
 Depending on the PowerShell module currently installed on your machine you may need manually download the file.
 If you do so, you will need to rename the extension to a .zip file first then extract to the directory where you’ll execute the script from.